Participants at the July 2024 Interracial Sisterhood Retreat smiling together

 Another challenge are traditional womanhood/feminine gender roles that encourage us to be in competition.
 White supremacy, the patriarchy, and capitalist consumer culture look on amusedly as we compete with each other, for so many types of crumbs.

-The Interracial Sisterhood Retreat is a space for us to work collectively to create a new meal from those crumbs, a recipe so tasty, nutritious, and abundant that everyone thrives and we have more than enough for all.
+The Interracial Sisterhood Coalition is a space for us to work collectively to create a new meal from those crumbs, a recipe so tasty, nutritious, and abundant that everyone thrives and we have more than enough for all.

 "Unlocking the Power of Interracial Solidarity Among Women"